Percentage Off vs. Fixed Amount Discounts: Which Converts Better?

 Part 4: The Math — Margin Impact Comparison

 Psychology tells you which discount feels better.
 Math tells you which one costs less.
 Sometimes they align.
 Sometimes they don't.
+This section will show you exactly when they do—and when they don't.

 The Hidden Risk of Percentage Discounts